 Track 05 · Foundation transfer placeholder rows

-One shared EEG encoder across three tracks.
+One shared encoder across all four tracks.

 MetricMean rank score (0–100)